Ian Dowling: Playing career

 Dowling announced in April 2011 that he was retiring from rugby, due to a hip injury, after medical consultation.

 "It's been a fabulous experience.
 I've made some great friends and take with me really great memories, the two Heineken Cup wins obviously the highlights.
 But besides that, I've had wonderful times with Munster," said Dowling.

+Personal life

-Dowling is a qualified physiotherapist by trade and currently works with the Tipperary Senior Football team.
+Dowling is a qualified physiotherapist by trade.
+He has worked with the Tipperary senior county footballers.

+He is married to the niece of Irish comedian, singer and actress June Rodgers.